Wednesday, January 9, 2008

 (Deed.
 Statement of Kennebec Claim, etc.)

 There's another map at the Maine Historical Commission that describes this huge parcel grant.
-It looks like this (area in the green parallel lines (centered on the Kennebec) on the map's right side)):
+It looks like this (area in the green parallel lines (centered on the Kennebec) on the map's right side), though this version takes the northern line all the way up to Wessarunsett:

 No comments: